Quick start with Exasol Personal

 Copy

-exasol install aws
+exasol install aws # Amazon Web Services

 The exasol install command does the following:

-• Provisions the necessary AWS infrastructure with Terraform
+• Provisions the necessary cloud infrastructure

-• Starts up the AWS infrastructure
+• Starts up the infrastructure

 • Downloads and installs Exasol Personal on that infrastructure